Afghanistan beat Sri Lanka to boost Cricket World Cup semifinal hopes

 “I think we were a little bit short of runs,” he said.

 “We needed 280 or 300 on this pitch.
-I think the bowlers did well in the first 10 overs but it was tough after that.”
+I think the bowlers did well in the first 10 overs, but it was tough after that.”